-- Log into the TX54 command line as a user with full Admin access rights.
+1. Log into the TX64 command line as a user with full Admin access rights.

 Depending on your device configuration, you may be presented with an Access selection menu.
-Type admin to access the Admin CLI. - 2.
-At the command line, type config to enter configuration mode:
+Type admin to access the Admin CLI.

-3. Change the SSID for digi_hotspot_ap (single-Wi-Fi models) or digi_hotspot_ap1 (dual-Wi-Fi models) to your preferred value:
+3. Change the SSID for digi_hotspot_ap1 to your preferred value:

-'''

 (config)> network wifi ap digi_hotspot_ap1 ssid value

-'''